Jason's Journey from Homeless Addict to Recovery Advocate

 Jason is also interested in homeless advocacy.
 "This August, I plan to attend the Lived Experience Training Academy offered free through the National Coalition for the Homeless, that Colusa County Recovery told me about," says Jason.

-"After that, I'll be participating i in the UNSHELTERED Advocacy Group.
-I want to use my experience of homelessness to help improve outcomes in the homeless assistance sector by amplifying our collective voices to reduce service gaps and systemic barriers to housing' to bring about positive change."
+"After that, I'll be participating in the UNSHELTERED Advocacy Group.
+I want to use my experience of homelessness and addictiom to help others, by amplifying our collective voices to bring about positive change."

 If Jason's story inspired you, we invite you to share your own.
 Contact Susan Wagenaar to learn more,